mirowolff/miro-mcp-proxy/README.md

 ```

 Replace:
-- `/Users/yourname/Downloads/miro-mcp-proxy.txt` with the actual path where you saved the file
+- `/Users/yourname/Downloads/miro-mcp-proxy.txt` with the actual path where you saved the file (To find your username: open Finder and look for the house icon in the sidebar)
 - `your-token-here` with your Miro access token
 - `your-email@example.com` with your Miro user email